 If you are already a non-licensed health-care worker such as a PC or AIN, then becoming an EN is often the next step up.
 From there, you can progress to becoming an RN.

 Because working as an EN covers so many disciplines, the role can be exciting, diverse and interesting.

 What’s your Preference – University or Vocational Training?

 If you enjoy academic work, then you may wish to go down the RN route.
 You will need to study for 3 years to obtain your Bachelor of Nursing, whereas for an EN, the requirement is a 2-year Diploma of Nursing via the vocational sector.

 In a nutshell:

-However, once you get into the healthcare environment, you may find the areas between the two blurring considerably.
+However, once you get into the healthcare environment, you may find the areas between the two blurrings considerably.

-Registered Nurses and Enrolled Nurses – working side by side
+Enrolled Nurse vs Registered Nurse?
+Registered Nurses and Enrolled Nurses – Working Side-by-side

 A lot of the time, the EN and RN will work together with the EN working under the supervision of the RN.
 However, the role of the enrolled nurse means that they still have full responsibility for their own actions and are accountable for providing suitable care for the patient.
 The role of the EN may vary according to the institution in which they work.
 For example, an EN may technically be able to administer medication via IV but if the employer does not allow this, then they must follow the scope of practice provided by the employer.